 To improve customer lifetime value, you need to do two things: attract clients with a higher initial customer lifetime value (marketing) and extend the customer lifetime (retention).
 Through strategic messaging and content creation, you can attract more clients from your ideal buyer type (buyers in the highest CLV segment) and retain your best clients, increasing their lifetime value.

-If you’re interested in using digital marketing to attract new leads and increase retention and customer lifetime value, HA Digital Marketing can help.
+If you’re interested in using digital marketing to attract new leads and increase retention and customer lifetime value, Evenbound can help.
 For more information on using inbound marketing to your advantage, be sure to check out our Inbound Marketing Guide specifically for B2Bs: